 Certain jobs may put you at higher risk of coming into contact with the virus that causes COVID-19.
 These include jobs in healthcare settings, schools, grocery or retail stores, public transportation, group settings such as childcare or elder care, and others.
-For general information about COVID-19 in pregnancy and breastfeeding, please see the MotherToBaby fact sheet COVID-19.
-The MotherToBaby fact sheet Reproductive Hazards of the Workplace: Tips for Job Safety can also answer additional questions you may have.
+For general information about COVID-19 in pregnancy and breastfeeding, please see the MotherToBaby fact sheet on COVID-19 (https://mothertobaby.org/fact-sheets/covid-19/pdf/).

 What general precautions should I take to protect myself against COVID-19 at work while pregnant or breastfeeding?

-People who are pregnant or breastfeeding should take the same general precautions at work to protect against COVID-19 as people who are not pregnant, including wearing an appropriate mask or face covering, washing hands frequently, and avoiding touching the eyes, nose, and mouth.
-Maintaining 6 feet of separation from patients/customers/coworkers (social distancing) is recommended whenever possible.
-If distancing is not possible, talk with your employer about other strategies such as installing physical barriers (like plexiglass) to separate you from others or relocating your workspace to an area with better ventilation.
+People who are pregnant or breastfeeding should take the same general precautions to protect against COVID-19 at work as people who are not pregnant, including wearing an appropriate mask or face covering, washing hands frequently, and maintaining 6 feet of separation from patients/customers/coworkers (social distancing).
+If distancing is not possible, talk with your employer about other strategies such as installing physical barriers (like Plexiglas) to separate you from others, or relocating your workspace to an area with better ventilation.
 Letting your employer know as soon as possible that you are pregnant may allow them to make changes to your work duties to limit your close interactions with others.